 If the box is being wired from the OUTSIDE of the appliance:

-- Remove the cover plate located on the outer shell right side (see Figure 12.4). - Install the supplied Romex[TM] connector in the cover plate. - Make all necessary wire connections and reattach the cover plate to the outer shell.
+- Remove the cover plate located on the outer shell right side (see Figure 13.4). - Install the supplied Romex[TM] connector in the cover plate.

 If the box is being wired from the INSIDE of the appliance: